-- Chancellors Hall: Each bedroom has 2 ports.
+Chancellors Hall: Each bedroom has 2 ports.
 Room A has ports 1 and 2, Room B has ports 3 and 4, Room C has ports 5 and 6, and Room D has ports 7 and 8.
-Only the odd-number ports are pre-activated.
-There are no Ethernet port in the common living room.
+Only the odd-numbered ports are activated.
+There are no Ethernet ports in the common living room.

 	Connecting to the Wireless Network